 - First make the paleo bread.
 Preheat oven to 375.
 In a medium bowl mix together all of the ingredients for the bread.
 Grease a small loaf pan and pour the batter into it.
 Bake for 25-30 minutes until golden brown and a knife comes out clean.
 Set aside.

 - Next make the caramel.
 Place all caramel ingredients into a medium sauce pot and set over high heat.
 Stirring frequently bring the caramel to a boil.
 Once boiling reduce heat to medium or medium low depending on your stove.
 You want to keep a nice bubbling.
 Continue to stir frequently about 15 minutes until it has reduced and thickened.
 Set aside to cool.

 - Now you can begin on the bananas.
 Place the ghee over medium high heat in a medium skillet.
 Slice the bananas and add them to the skillet.
 Sear 1-2 minutes or until browned, flip and sear 1 more minute.
 Stir in the coconut sugar and cinnamon or pumpkin pie spice.
 Turn to the lowest setting and make the toast.

-- In a shallow baking dish whisk together the coconut oil, eggs, and vanilla.
+In a shallow baking dish whisk together the coconut milk, eggs, and vanilla.
 Place the sliced bread into the mixture and allow to soak 1 minute per side.